nanashi18/ProgrammingAssignment4/codebook.md

 ## Introduction to the analysis script

 The script is in the file run_analysis.R.

-* Download the data as a zip file and unzip it in the working directory of R
+Before running the script, you should download the data as a zip file and unzip it in the working directory of R. The script does the following things step by step:

 * Read features and activity labels into the environment
 * Read subjects, X and Y respectively from the test folder as *testsubjects*, *testX* and *testY*
 * Rename column names in *testX* and *testY* according to the feature and activity names